Consensys/doc.tessera/docs/HowTo/Use/Mandatory-Recipients.md

 # Mandatory recipients

-Tessera allows you to define one or more recipients as "mandatory" for a private contract.
+Tessera allows you to define one or more recipients as mandatory for a private contract.

 The mandatory recipient is included in all subsequent transactions to the contract and has full private state, while normal recipients may only have partial state of the contract.

-Define mandatory recipients if you need "governing" or "central" nodes to have full private state for any contracts deployed in the network.
+Define mandatory recipients if you need governing or central nodes to have full private state for any contracts deployed in the network.

 ## Using mandatory recipients